Roadway workers are not protected

 Safety for maintenance-of-way vehicles

 In summary, rail safety requires not only trains to be managed by PTC, maintenance vehicles on the track also have to be managed.
-The LILEE Systems MOW Collision Avoidance Solution provides an extra layer of safety beyond the existing PTC technology designed to prevent train incursions into established work zone limits.
+The LILEE Systems MOW Collision Avoidance System provides an extra layer of safety beyond the existing PTC technology designed to prevent train incursions into established work zone limits.
 With the recent industry-wide push towards precision scheduled railroading (PSR), integration of other elements of the PTC system can generate enormous operational and safety benefits than simply deploying a standalone system.

 To learn more about keeping your maintenance-of-way vehicles safe, please contact email@example.com.